thewca/wca-regulations/wca-regulations.md

     - 2i2) Competitors may use cameras at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the start of the attempt until the competitor stops the solve.
 Penalty for breaking a restriction: disqualification of the attempt (DNF).
         - 2i2a) Each camera monitor must be blank or out of sight of the competitor (see [Regulation A5b](regulations:regulation:A5b)).
         - 2i2b) The competitor must not interact with (e.g. operate, hold, wear) any active camera.
 Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it).
+    - 2i3) Exception: the competitor may wear a cell phone on their pocket, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
     - 2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event.
         - 2j1a) The results of all remaining attempts in the event are recorded as DNF.